Notalifeform/arlo-timelapse-lambda/README.md

 ## Install aws CLI

-The aws library boto3 uses the aws CLI configuration to access S3
+The aws library boto3 uses the aws CLI configuration to access S3, we'll also use it later to retrieve the snapshots.

 ```
 brew install awscli